-- Extend the left side slide-out.
-See Figure 11: Procedure Room Controls for location of controls. - 6.
+Extend the left side slide-out.
+See Figure 11: Procedure Room Controls for location of controls.

 Unlatch the right side slide-out floor.
-See Figure 21: Slide-out Floor and Transport Latch for location. - 7.
-Extend the right side slide-out floor. .
-See Figure 11: Procedure Room Controls for location of controls. - 8.
-Unlock inner and outer patient door floor transition plates.
-See Figure 44: Patient Door Inner and Outer Floor Transition Plates Up and Locked for location.
+See Figure 21: Slide-out Floor and Transport Latch for location.

+Extend the right side slide-out floor.
+See Figure 11: Procedure Room Controls for location of controls.

+- Unlock inner and outer patient door floor transition plates.
+See Figure 43: Inner and Outer Patient Door Floor Transition Plates Up and Locked for location. - 2.
+Insert the air cylinder cutout filler in floor of right side slide-out.
+See Figure 42: Air Cylinder Cutout Filler for location.

-- Insert the air cylinder cutout filler in floor of right side slide-out.
-See Figure 43: Air Cylinder Cutout Filler for location. - Insert the right side slide-out canopy support rod into the sidewall bracket and secure it with the pin supplied.
-See Figure 42: Right side Slide-out, Canopy-Locking Pin and Support Rod for location. - 11.
+- Insert the right side slide-out canopy support rod into the sidewall bracket and secure it with the pin supplied.
+See Figure 41: Curbside Slide-out, Canopy-Locking Pin and Support Rod for location. - 4.
 Leave 3-position selector in "OPERATION" position.
 See Figure 11: Procedure Room Controls for location.

-5.14 Platform Lift Deployment
+5.13 Platform lift Deployment

-The following procedure will describe how to deploy the Platform Lift.
+The following procedure will describe how to deploy the platform lift.

 - 1. Remove the lift control pendent from the underbody storage compartment. - 2.
-Insert the connector from the lift control pendent into the receptacle located behind the Platform Lift control door. - 3.
-Pull the locking pins to enable the Platform Lift to be raised. - 4.
-Raise the Platform Lift enough to clear the retaining cradles.
+Insert the connector from the lift control pendent into the receptacle located behind the platform lift control door. - 3.
+Pull the locking pins to enable the platform lift to be raised. - 4.
+Raise the platform lift enough to clear the retaining cradles.

-Figure 40: Platform Lift raised to clear retaining cradles
+Figure 39: Platform lift raised to clear retaining cradles

 - 5. Carefully pull down the lift until it is parallel to the ground.
-A torsion bar is located within the Platform Lift hardware to enable one person to lower the lift parallel to the ground and to return the lift to its transport position. - 6.
-Using the pendent, lower the lift to the ground. - 7.
-Once the lift is at ground level, install the handrails making sure to secure them with the locking pins.
+A torsion bar is located within the platform lift hardware to enable one person to lower the lift parallel to the ground and to return the lift to its transport position. - 6.
+Using the pendent, lower the lift to the ground. - Once the lift is at ground level, install the handrails making sure to secure them with the locking pins.